 At 18 months old, Henry’s apneas returned during this time and came back with a vengeance.
 They occurred every 5-10 minutes one day a week every week and often landed us back in the hospital by noon for more rescue meds and breathing support.

-In addition to his frequent routine appointments and unexpected hospital visits, Henry has 5 therapies a week: PT, OT, SLP, feeding, and music and works hard for every milestone.
-Currently, he has mild delays with fine and oral motor feeding skills and a moderate delay in gross motor skills as he is not yet able to walk independently, though he enjoys holding our hands and marching us around the house.
-Henry has close to 50 words and is a big fan of dinosaurs.
-Henry’s most favorite activity is listening to music and dancing, or, cheering for himself and saying “Good job” when he has done something spectacular, which is often.
+In addition to his frequent routine appointments and unexpected hospital visits, Henry has 10 therapies a week: PT, OT, SLP, and music and works hard for every milestone.
+Currently, he has delays with fine and oral motor feeding skills and a delay with gross motor skills as he is not yet able to walk independently, though he enjoys holding our hands and marching us around the house.
+Henry has words and understands everything we say, though the production of new sounds and words continues to require lots of effort.
+Henry is a big fan of dinosaurs, playing with a ball, and reading or singing along to Brown Bear, Wheels on the Bus, and Chicka Chicka Boom Boom.
+Henry’s most favorite activity is listening to music and dancing, or, cheering for himself and singing “Good job” with us when he has done something spectacular, which is often.
 Henry tends to make an impact on everyone he meets, surprising and inspiring them with his joyful, happy, resilient attitude and in the progress he continues to make after experiencing such severe symptoms.

 If we live our life based on what Henry tells us, it promises to be joyful, full of laughter, dinosaur noises, and dancing.
 If we live our life based on what AHC tells us, it promises to be challenging, terrifying, and life threatening.

 We are determined to develop a treatment as quickly as possible to ensure that Henry’s life can be as full as possible, and that his days are not dictated by mitigating symptoms, ambulance rides, and multiple hospital visits a month.